 Dormant and lost accounts

-The process to find and reclaim your balance is simple, and full details are available in branch, or you can use a free tracing service by visiting www.mylostaccount.org.uk .
+To find and reclaim your balance visit us in branch, or you can use a free tracing service by visiting www.mylostaccount.org.uk.
 This is an official site set up by the British Bankers' Association (BBA), the Building Societies Association (BSA) and National Savings and Investments (NS&I).

 It’ll help to identify your account if you're able to provide any related account documentation, such as an old statement, passbook or other correspondence.
 We'll also ask you to provide some information and documents to prove who you are and/or your entitlement to the account, before it can be paid.